joeytwiddle/promise-police/README.md

 - Option to throw an error rather than just log a warning?
 - Allow event handler to be registered instead of throwing an error or logging a warning?
 - Provide the same functionality for Q and Bluebird users?
 - Police more constraints, such as those in Soares's post?
 (I haven't experienced a need for most of them, but YMMV!)
+One constraint I might like: Complain if Promises are rejected without an Error object.
+- We could make the regexp blacklist checking more efficient, but that is probably overkill for a simple development tool.

 # See also